Chevrolet Impala: Model year changes

 For 2015, 4G LTE was added to OnStar as an optional feature.
 HD Radio was no longer offered starting with the 2015 model year.
-In addition, the eAssist version was discontinued because of poor sales.
+In addition, the eAssist version was discontinued due to poor sales.

 For the 2016 model year, the Impala went from five to four trim levels: LS, LT1, LT2, and LTZ2.
 A Midnight appearance package was added as an upgrade for the LT and LTZ level trims, which included unique black-pocket wheels and gloss black badges in addition to the standard black paint.
 Five new colors were introduced: Siren Red Tintcoat, Citron Green Metallic, Heather Gray Metallic, Mosaic Black Metallic, and Green Envy Metallic; six colors were dropped: Autumn Bronze, Red Rock, Crystal Red Tintcoat, Ashen Gray, Silver Topaz, and Champagne Silver.
 The Jet Black/Brownstone interior color scheme was dropped.
 2016 models also came equipped with a new 800 cold-cranking amp battery, replacing the 900 CCA.
 Wireless charging for devices, front and rear splash guards, as well as lane change alert were added.
 The CD player was now only offered as standard equipment on the LTZ, but available as an option on other trims as part of the Technology package.
 2016 also saw the addition of Apple CarPlay and Android Auto capability features; only one phone brand at any one time can be used.

 In addition to the "OnStar/Connections Plan" being rebranded as the "Guidance Plan", the 2016 Impala's option packages were rebranded: